ecosophy-gem/earthos-python/README.md

 ## Prerequisites

 Before you can use these API bindings, ensure you have:
- * Python 3.9 or later
+ * Python 3.9 or later.
- * An active EarthOS account
+ * An active EarthOS account with API access.

 ## Installation